2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/data-sources/use/data-source-parameters.md

 ## History

 1. Introduced in 2sxc 04.00
-1. Massively enhanced in 2sxc 16 using Kit.Data which supports `attach:` and `options:` parameters
+1. Massively enhanced in 2sxc 16 using Kit.Data which supports `attach:` and `parameters:` parameters